Customer service is often a challenging, demanding, and back-breaking job. At times, it can also feel like a thankless toil.

 Needless to say, the second approach is more helpful to win loyalty whether you provide online customer service or otherwise.

 What approach does your team follow?
-Does it use all the communication skills in customer service?
+Does it use all the online communication skills in customer service?

 Well, no matter what approach your team follows, it needs to understand one thing: problem-solving is much more than just responding to customer queries.